kahnwong/karnwong.me/content/posts/2024/simplify-self-hosting-backups-to-s3-with-docker.md

 In cloud, a managed database would have daily backups as a built-in feature, offloading users from setting up the backup operation themselves.

-But in a bare-metal setup (which also applies for self-hosting), you need to somehow store the backp artifacts in, say, AWS S3.
+But in a bare-metal setup (which also applies for self-hosting), you need to somehow store the backup artifacts in, say, AWS S3.
 And there's a lot of commands involved:

 ```bash
 current_date=$(date +%Y-%m-%d)